OpenSourceEcon/BootCamp2018/README.md

 ## 11. C++ tutorials

-Although we will be using Python for most of the Boot Camp, we will use C++ for the computational labs taught by [Simon Scheidegger](https://sites.google.com/site/simonscheidegger/) on July, 20, 25, 27,, August 1,and 3.
+Although we will be using Python for most of the Boot Camp, we will use some C++ for the computational labs taught by [Simon Scheidegger](https://sites.google.com/site/simonscheidegger/) on July 10, 12, 17, and 19.
 These computational labs treat high performance computing, parallel computing, and high dimensional approximation.
 Using supercomputing resources is much more flexible and accessible with C++.

 [TODO: Include tutorial materials here.]